rydmike/flex_color_scheme/README.md

 ### True Black

-Dark-mode is nice, but with `FlexColorScheme` you can go even "deeper", go **true black** with the flick of a switch.
+Dark-mode is nice, but with `FlexColorScheme` you can go even darker, go **true black** with the flick of a switch.
 When using the true black option for dark-mode, surface, background and scaffold background are set to fully black.
 This can save power on OLED screens as the pixels are turned off, but it can also cause scrolling artefact issues when pixels turn fully on and off rapidly as you scroll.
-You can read about this and see an example of it in the [Material design guide](https://material.io/design/color/dark-theme.html#ui-application) as well (scroll back up one heading to get to the mention of it).
+You can read about this and see an example of it in the [Material design guide](https://material.io/design/color/dark-theme.html#ui-application) as well.
+(Scroll back up one heading from the link to get to the mention of it.)

 If you use branded surfaces with true black mode enabled, you will notice that the branding has less of an impact, only at strong and heavy levels will it have an impact.
-This is by design, to keep most surface totally or very close to black when true black is combined with surface branding.
+This is by design, to keep most surfaces totally or very close to black when true black is combined with surface branding.
 If you really want total and true black for all surfaces and backgrounds, then avoid combining true black mode with branded surfaces.
-On the other hand it still makes an even darker theme, than normal dark theme, and it eliminates the scrolling issue since all background colored pixels are not fully off in the strong and heavy branded true black modes.
+On the other hand it still makes a darker theme than normal dark theme, and it eliminates the scrolling issue since all background colored pixels are not fully off in the strong and heavy branded true black modes.

 Here is an example of a branded dark theme with true black OFF (default and standard) and true black ON,